w3ctag/design-principles/README.md

 The following criteria serve to guide the development of new and existing principles:

-* Grounded in substantive patterns observed in specs, implementations, or web content.
+* Grounded in patterns observed in specs, implementations, or web content.
-* Supported by qualitative or quantitative evidence.
+* Evidence-based.
 * Applicable across multiple technologies or use cases over time.
 * Based on definitions from open standards communities.
 * Expresses a clear value or priority e.g., prefer simplicity, preserve individual/user's agency.